eisental/RedstoneChips/README.md

    * __/redchips-prefs__ Prints preferences.
    * __/redchips-prefs key__ Prints one preference key: value pair.
    * __/redchips-preds key value__ Changes the value of a preference key and saves the file.
 Only admins are allowed to change the preferences values.
-     - Example: typing <code>/redchips-prefs chipBlockType GLASS</code> will make the plugin recognize new chips only when their body is made of glass.
+     - Example: typing <code>/redchips-prefs chipBlockType GLASS</code> will change the preferences value and make the plugin immediately expect new chips to have their body made of glass.

 Changelog
 ----------